loreii/HeaderTool/README.md

 **Download from** [addons.mozilla.org](https://addons.mozilla.org/it/firefox/addon/header-tool/)

 Using this tool you can easy modify header on each HTTP call on the **Mozilla Firefox**.
 The tool is based on the same main stream idea of modify header but use a more simple text editor interface more quicker do edit and to store and save for multiple and repeated test cases.
-For example, you can save your header in a simple txt file and reuse it by just copying _crtl+C_ and pasting _crtl+V_ it to the Mozilla Firefox Header Tool sidebar (open it with F10->Menu->View->Side Bar->Header Tool).
+For example, you can save your header in a simple txt file and reuse it by just copying _crtl+C_ and pasting _crtl+V_ it to the Mozilla Firefox Header Tool sidebar (F10→Menu→View→Side Bar→Header Tool).
 If you find an issue or you have an idea on how improve this plugin pleasepen a ticket, as soon as possible i'll try to fix it.
 If you are a developer don't hesitate to send to me the patch

 *Strengths* : **simplicity, _JS_ substitution like base 64, quick changes can do easy.**